 Cassava is a nutty flavored, sweet tuber which grows underground.
 Together with other tropical root-vegetables and starch-rich foods like yam and plantains, it is an indispensable carbohydrate for millions in Nigeria.
 And its production is vital to the economy, as Nigeria is the world's largest producer of the commodity with almost 20% of global production.

-The crop is hugely versatile and whilst it can be found on our menu, diced and fried in our cassava bravas, it is commonly dried and ground to make gari which is in turn used to make the popular swallow and stew accompaniment, eba.
+The crop is hugely versatile and whilst it can be found on our menu, diced and fried in our cassava bravas, it is commonly dried and ground to make gari which is in turn used to make cassava dough balls - eba.

 Kuli Kuli and Suya